The Eczema Story

 Apply the steroid creams to the affected areas

 I started to develop allergies to all nuts, kiwis, pineapples, shrimp, tomatoes, and dust.
-As a result of my eczema, I also have asthma.
+I also developed asthma.
+More medications!
+You’ll notice that eczema, allergies, and asthma go hand in hand.
+More on that another time.

 At this point, my parents and I wanted to keep it under control and not let it get any worse.
-Yet, the more I used the steroid creams, the worse my eczema came back resulting in me using it more often.
+Yet, the more I used the steroid creams, the worse my eczema came back.

-Not one doctor told me my body would develop an addiction to steroid creams…
+No doctor told me my body would develop an addiction to steroid creams…wtf?!

 Here Comes Topical Steroid Withdrawal